-- An environment that promotes investment in the health care industry's human resources and development of technology to address provider shortages and improve patient outcomes.
-This includes, but is not limited to loan repayment programs, expansion of available Graduate Medical Education (GME) positions and innovative delivery systems. - Access to competitive health care programs that will fix the current problem of rising health care costs, loss of providers and loss of benefits within plans. - Reasonable Arizona Health Care Cost Containment System (AHCCCS) payment rates that cover hospital costs and would minimize hidden/shifted health care costs to employers. - Encouraging innovative measures, such as purchasing of plans across state lines, plan portable incentives, and use of electronic information and telecommunication technologies which ensure access, coverage, and result in lower health insurance costs for businesses.

-- • • - Patient-centered clarity in the medical billing process that treats all consumers equally. - Focused efforts on solutions to behavioral health issues.
+- • • - An environment that promotes investment in the health care industry's human resources and development of technology to address provider shortages and improve patient outcomes.- - • - Access to competitive health care programs that will fix the current problem of rising health care costs, loss of providers, and loss of benefits within plans. - • - Reasonable Arizona Health Care Cost Containment System (AHCCCS) payment rates that cover hospital costs and would minimize hidden/shifted health care costs to employers. - • - Encouraging innovative measures, such as purchasing of plans across state lines, plan portable incentives, use of electronic information, and telemedicine technologies which will ensure access, coverage, and result in lower health insurance costs for businesses. - • - Patient-centered clarity in the medical billing process that treats all consumers equally. - • • - Legislation and efforts to strengthen our behavioral health system, with special attention to vulnerable populations, such as de-stigmatization efforts, improved - suicide prevention, mental health treatment programs for all populations, and improved partnerships and coordination with the public and private sector. - • - Healthcare workforce policies that address the unprecedented industry shortages and build a high-quality health professions pipeline that focuses on training, retention, and recruitment.